auth0/docs/articles/auth0-hooks/cli/working-with-hooks.md

 The following command disables your Hook:

-  `auth0 disable my-extension-1 -p tj-default`
+  `auth0 disable my-extension-1 -p auth0-default`

-### Delete Your Hook

-The following command deletes your Hook:

-  `auth0 rm my-extension-1 -p tj-default`

 ## Gather Information About Your Hooks

 You can use the Auth0 CLI to gather information about your Hooks:

 * To get a list of Hooks for a specific extensibility point:
-  `auth0 ls -t pre-user-registration -p tj-default`
+  `auth0 ls -t pre-user-registration -p auth0-default`
 * To get a list of Hooks associated with your Auth0 account:
-  `auth0 ls -p tj-default`
+  `auth0 ls -p auth0-default`
 * To access logs containing real-time data on your Hooks:
-  `auth0 logs -p tj-default`
+  `auth0 logs -p auth0-default`